ancientwar-lord/ainewsRepoter/README.md

 - **Wake Word**: Say "Hi Lotus" to activate voice recognition
 - **Continuous Listening**: The system listens for the wake word and activates when detected
 - **Conversation Mode**: Toggle continuous conversation mode for hands-free interaction
-- **Deactivation**: Say "Thanks Lotus" to deactivate or let the system timeout after 30 seconds of inactivity
+- **Deactivation**: Say "Thanks Lotus" to deactivate or let the system time out after 30 seconds of inactivity

 ### 💬 Text Chat